answersLogoWhite

 Continuous exposure to sounds above 85 decibels can cause hearing damage over time.
 Sounds at 120 decibels or above, such as a rock concert or a gunshot, can cause immediate hearing damage.
 It's important to protect your ears from loud noises to prevent permanent hearing loss.

-Yes, exposure to high pitched sounds at loud volumes can damage hair cells in the inner ear and lead to hearing loss over time.
-It is important to protect your ears from excessive noise levels to prevent this type of damage.
+Hearing can be negatively affected by prolonged exposure to noise levels above 85 decibels.
+This can lead to hearing loss over time.
+It is important to protect your ears from loud noise to prevent damage.